bgrohman/pyglyvim/README.md

 3. Load your python code with `python import <your-module-here>`
 4. From your python code, `import pyglyvim`.

+See [vim documentation](http://vimdoc.sourceforge.net/htmldoc/if_pyth.html) for details on vim's built-in python interface.

+## Example Plugin
+Take a look at the [example plugin](./pyglyvimExample/).

 ## Functions

 ### cd(directory)